glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ### Acknowledgement:
-Parts of the text has been adompted from CCPBioSim, qm/mm workshop.
+Parts of the text have been adopted from CCPBioSim, QM/mm workshop.
 Source Thieker, D. F., Hadden, J. A., Schulten, K., & Woods, R. J. (2016).
+3D implementation of the Symbol Nomenclature for Graphical Representation of Glycans.
+Glycobiology, 26(8), 786-787.
+DOI:10.1093/glycob/cww076)

 3D implementation of the Symbol Nomenclature for Graphical Representation of Glycans.
 Glycobiology, 26(8), 786-787.
 DOI:10.1093/glycob/cww076)